mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * Dependency: You will need to install [Adafruit_GFX_Library](https://github.com/adafruit/Adafruit-GFX-Library) from the "Library > Manage Libraries" menu.
 * Download and unzip this repository into your Arduino/libraries folder (or better still, use the Arudino 'add library from .zip' option.
+* Library also test to work fine with PlatformIO, install into your PlatformIO projects' libs/ folder as appropriate.

 # Wiring ESP32 with the LED Matrix Panel